-As a grassroots campaign, we encourage our Champions to speak up about their mental health, in their own voices.
+As a grassroots campaign, we encourage our Champions to speak up about their views on mental health stigma, in their own voices.

 Keep up to date with all our news, information and events via email.